hdinkel/linuxcommandline/sphinx_intermediate/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Course "Intermediate Linux Course: Commandline and Basic Scripting"
+Intermediate Linux Course: Commandline and Basic Scripting
 ===================================================================================